NCEAS/recordr/README.md

 analysis, support reproducibilty, and provide an easy way to publish data products and all files that contributed to those products to a data repository such as the DataONE network.

+A *recordr* overview vignette can be viewed at https://github.com/NCEAS/recordr/blob/master/vignettes/intro_recordr.Rmd.

 ## Installation Notes

 One of the R packages that recordr imports (the redland R package) depends on the Redland RDF libraries that must be